 For the best terrace views of the Blue Mosque and Hagia Sophia, Seven Hills Restaurant is a must.
 Enjoy breakfast with a view, and make sure to stop at the terrace one level up from the restaurant for uncovered 360 views over Istanbul.
-(NEIGHBORHOOD: Sultanahmet)

 SULTANAHMET OTTOMAN FISH TERRACE

 Another rooftop terrace restaurant with a menu of fresh seafood offerings.
-(NEIGHBORHOOD: Sultanahmet)

-Within The Sultanahmet, most of the main attractions are walking distance.
-But if you're looking to cross the Bosphorus or visit Balat, a taxi is the best option.
-I used the app BiTaksi while I was there - it's the Turkish version of Uber.
+Within The Sultanahmet, most of the main attractions are within walking distance.
+For longer distance, hop on the metro or grab a taxi.
+BiTaksi is the local ride share app.
 Note that Istanbul taxi drivers infamous for ripping off tourists.
-It's happened to everyone I know that has visited.
 Monitor your destination on Google Maps to ensure your drive isn’t just driving in circles around the city to run up the meter.
-Also, if drivers don’t want to sit on a particular route because of traffic, don’t be surprised to get kicked out of the taxi.
+Also, if drivers don’t want to sit on a particular route because of traffic, don’t be surprised if they kick you out of the taxi.